Meet the team

 Sophie has a BSc (Hons) in Wildlife and Practical Conservation and has spent time in America and Canada surveying local wildlife.
 She started in May 2014 and has gone on to gain her spraying and chainsaw qualifications.
 Her hobbies include wildlife photography and walks.

-Becky King: Seasonal Heathland Mitigation Ranger (Dorset Dogs in Bournemouth)
+Becky King: Seasonal Heathland Mitigation Ranger (Bournemouth Dogs in Bournemouth)